RyanFTseng/IKSkeletonBuilder/README.md

 # KeyFraming
 Keyframe animation is simulated using a target point from the IK Solver to save positions for a chain of joints.
-Keyframes are simulated using procedural animation. </br>
+Keyframes are simulated using procedural animation.
+Animation timing is adjustable using a slider to adjust the number of frames between each keyframe. </br>

 # Controls